andrewrutter/creativeclarity-copy-01/src/pages/index.md

   title: Our Customers
   section_id: customers
   component: PortfolioBlock
-  subtitle: We have been fortunate to work with some awesome customers
+  subtitle: We have been fortunate to work with some awesome customers both in the
+    US and around the world
   layout_style: tiles
-  num_projects_displayed: 4
+  num_projects_displayed: 6
   view_all_text: View All
   view_all_url: portfolio/index.html
 - type: servicesblock